Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The 2012 My Little Pony game is a freemium game made for smartphones.
 The problem with this game?
 You have to pay to win it legitimately. - and there's a lot.
 It's not otherwise a terrible game and it does have its fans, plus it's nowhere near as bad as it used to be in its regard, but it still requires ridiculous amounts of grinding to complete without paying.

 Family Guy has a rough history when it comes to video games.
 The 2006 game simply called Family Guy: Video Game! suffered from braindead AI, uninspired levels and gameplay mechanics, and was just simply boring.
 The browser MMO had a mediocre reception from players and was shut down before even going out of beta.
-Their latest game in 2012, Back to the Multiverse, did considerably better, many reviewers stating to have enjoyed the game's comedy and writing, but subpar shooting mechanics put it into So Okay, It's Average territory for many.
+2012's Back to the Multiverse, did considerably better, many reviewers stating to have enjoyed the game's comedy and writing, but subpar shooting mechanics put it into So Okay, It's Average territory for many.
+Then there was Family Guy: The Quest for Stuff, which is ultimately nothing more than a transparent knock-off of The Simpsons Tapped Out, and not a particularly good one at that; the microtransactions are far more frequent and obnoxious, for one thing.

 Daria had a game called Daria's Inferno.
 It was if anything So Okay, It's Average.
 It does feature some of the show's silly wit as Daria has a nightmare of all her annoyances... but it quickly gets just as annoying for the player, since the game requires you to use an item on the Daria characters walking around so they don't irritate her.
 Unfortunately in the early stages, they spawn at least ten of them per room, and the penultimate level only has Helen and Quinn appear saying the exact same things.
 While funny, ("Daria, could you hide your brain?
 You're making Quinn feel left out.") it's only funny the first few times.. and they appear for a few brief seconds and do so repeatedly.